Trade directory · San Francisco metro · California

 Permit Requirements

-San Francisco requires permits for irrigation work over $500, retaining walls over 4 feet, tree removal of protected species, and any electrical work.
-Building permits required for hardscape over certain thresholds.
-Street tree work requires Urban Forestry permit.
+San Francisco requires permits for irrigation systems, retaining walls over 4 feet, tree removal of protected species, and major grading work.
+Street tree work requires separate Urban Forestry permit.

 §3